-The Board of Directors has nominated the persons identified under the caption "Nominees for a Three-Year Term" for election as directors, to serve until the 2019 annual general meeting of shareholders and their successors have been elected and qualified.
-If any nominee becomes unavailable for election, which is not expected, the persons named in the accompanying Form of Proxy intend to vote for any substitute whom the Board nominates, unless the Form of Proxy contains contrary instructions.
+The Board of Directors has nominated the persons identified under the caption "Nominees for a Three-Year Term" for election as directors, to serve until the 2021 annual general meeting of shareholders and their successors have been elected and qualified.
+If any nominee becomes unavailable for election, which is not expected, the persons named in the accompanying Form of Proxy intend to vote for any substitute whom the Board nominates (subject to compliance with the articles of the Company), unless the Form of Proxy contains contrary instructions.
 Information regarding the directors whose terms expire at the next two annual general meetings is also set forth below.

-Name Age Positions with Company Has served as Company director since Nominees for a three-year term Albert Chen 40 Chief Financial Officer and Director June 30, 2009 Mark D. Chen 48 Independent Non-executive Director June 30, 2009 Directors - one-year term remaining Ting Zheng 44 Chief Executive Officer and Director June 30, 2009 Dr. Ken Lu 52 Independent Non-executive Director June 30, 2009 Directors - two-year term remaining Yuen Kam 54 Chairperson October 3, 2012 Jennifer J. Weng 48 Independent Non-executive Director June 30, 2009
+Name Age Positions with Company Has served as Company director since Nominees for a three-year term Jennifer J. Weng 50 Independent Non-executive Director June 30, 2009 Ping Xu 39 Non-executive Director January 31, 2018 Directors - one-year term remaining Albert Chen 42 Chief Financial Officer and Director June 30, 2009 Mark D. Chen 50 Independent Non-executive Director June 30, 2009 Directors - two-year term remaining Ting Zheng 46 Chief Executive Officer and Chairperson June 30, 2009 Dr. Ken Lu 54 Independent Non-executive Director June 30, 2009